Digital euro

 • Basic use free for consumers.

-• It would foster innovation and support the digitalization of the European economy.
+• It would foster innovation and the digitalization of the European economy.

 • It would be a payment solution governed by Europe, guaranteeing our autonomy amid potential geopolitical tensions.

-• It would offer the possibility of making payments without Internet connection and with higher privacy, as there would be no third party involved.
+• It would offer the possibility of making payments without Internet connection and with a level of privacy similar to cash, that is, with offline payment, the details of the transaction would only be known by payer and payee.

 Shortcuts to...